build

 patrol build android --target integration_test/example_test.dart --debug

-To build for iOS device in release mode
+To build a single test for iOS device in release mode

 patrol build ios --target integration_test/example_test.dart --release

-To build for iOS simulator in debug mode
+To build a single test for iOS simulator in debug mode

 patrol build ios --target integration_test/example_test.dart --debug